Updated in November 2022

-Otterbein SeniorLife is a vibrant, faith-based, not-for-profit ministry founded in 1912 that serves older adults throughout Ohio and Indiana.
+Otterbein SeniorLife is a vibrant, faith-based, non-profit ministry founded in 1912 that serves older adults throughout Ohio and in Indiana.
 Otterbein provides a variety of lifestyle choices, including independent living, assisted living, skilled nursing and rehabilitative care, home health, and hospice.
-Our programs respect elders’ independence while enhancing their quality of life and holistic growth.
+Our programs encourage independence while enhancing quality of life and holistic growth.

-CCRC stands for Continuing Care Retirement Community and is a commonly-used description of lifestyle communities that provide a continuum of care - independent living, assisted living, skilled nursing and rehabilitative care - all in one community.
+CCRC stands for Continuing Care Retirement Community and is commonly used to describe senior living communities that provide a continuum of care — independent living, assisted living, skilled nursing, and rehabilitative care — all in one community.

 I hear Otterbein is faith-based and associated with the United Methodist Church.
 Do I need to be United Methodist?

-No - Otterbein caters to residents of all faiths and beliefs.
+No — Otterbein is inclusive to residents of all faiths and beliefs.

 No!
 Otterbein provides an array of payment options, including a standard month-to-month services fee with no required upfront investment.
 In no situation does Otterbein require you to turn over any of your existing assets, including your current home.

-Otterbein lifestyle counselors will work with you and provide you with data that an external financial consultant can use to help determine what’s best for you.
+Otterbein lifestyle counselors will work with you and provide you with data that an external financial consultant can use to help determine your best option.
 In addition to an array of unique residences, each with unique costs associated with design, size, and location, Otterbein has three options for payments.

 - A monthly services fee, with no up-front payment.

-- A pre-determined “entrance fee”, determined by the design, size, and location of the residence you choose.
+- A pre-determined “entrance fee,” is dependent upon the design, size, and location of the residence you choose.
 This fee is 100 percent refundable to you should you choose to leave the community or move from independent living into health care (assisted living or skilled nursing), or to your estate in the event of your passing.
-Throughout the time you reside in independent living, the investment of the fee upfront yields a substantial discount from the monthly services fee, well in excess of the return you might yield from all but the riskiest investments.
+Throughout the time you reside in independent living, the investment of the upfront fee yields a substantial discount from the monthly services fee, typically well above the return you might yield from all but the riskiest investments.

-- A RLUF (Refundable Life Use Fee).
-An RLUF is difficult to explain in short form but is a standard offering in the industry.
+- A Refundable Life Use Fee (RLUF) is difficult to explain in short form but is a standard offering in the industry.
 In an RLUF, the resident selects an amount of money to invest upfront, and based upon the amount, the resident receives a credit against the monthly services fee for the duration of their residence at Otterbein.
-Any refund of the RLUF matures in a straight-line basis over 11 years; therefore, there is no remaining balance to refund 11 years.
+Any refund of the RLUF matures in a straight-line basis over 11 years; therefore, there is no remaining balance to refund.
 However, the credit lasts as long as you reside at Otterbein.

 If I invest in a refundable entrance fee, how do I know that my money is secure and Otterbein is financially stable?

-Otterbein is one of the largest not-for-profit senior living organizations in the country and has been in operation for over 100 years.
-Standard and Poor’s (S&P) assigned Otterbein an “A” investment rating, a mark matched by few other not-for-profit service providers in the country.
+Otterbein is one of the largest non-profit senior living organizations in the country and has been in operation for over 100 years.
+Standard and Poor’s (S&P) assigned Otterbein an “A” investment rating, a mark matched by few other U.S. non-profit service providers.
 Otterbein is stable and financially secure.

-The monthly services fee includes virtually all of the independent living services you would ordinarily fund - rent, interior and exterior maintenance (including all appliances), security, some transportation, and access to the wide array of activities and services.
-Some communities include meal plans; others have them available to you as reasonably priced options.
+The monthly services fee includes virtually all of the independent living services you would ordinarily fund — rent, interior and exterior maintenance (including all appliances), security, some transportation, and access to numerous activities and services.
+Some communities include meal plans; others offer meals at reasonable prices.
 Also included are a variety of hidden costs like property taxes and home insurance.
 Those who live at Otterbein say it is the best deal around!

-Otterbein is a not-for-profit entity but unfortunately is still subject to typical inflationary cost increases.
-Annual services fee increases typically range from zero-three percent annually, but feel free to ask your Otterbein contact for the recent history in your community.
+Otterbein is a non-profit entity but unfortunately is still subject to typical inflationary cost increases.
+Annual services fee increases typically range from zero to three percent, but feel free to ask your Otterbein contact for the recent fee increase history in your community.

-Most residents retain their current doctors - those with whom they have developed a trusting relationship.
-That said, should it be more convenient, Otterbein lifestyle communities have a medical director, clinic services, and ease of access to doctors on site.
+Most residents retain their current doctors — those with whom they have developed a trusting relationship.
+That said, should it be more convenient, Otterbein SeniorLife Communities have a medical director, clinic services, and ease of access to doctors onsite.
 We also maintain relationships with hospitals and doctors throughout the local community.

-First, all Otterbein lifestyle communities provide access to Wellness Services, services performed in the independent living residence that are designed to allow each resident to age in place longer, delaying a move to assisted living or skilled nursing.
+First, all Otterbein SeniorLife Communities provide access to Wellness Services.
+These services are performed in independent living residences and are designed to allow each resident to age in place longer, delaying a move to assisted living or skilled nursing.

 Second, should one spouse require care that cannot be provided in independent living, the couple may remain together in the same community, albeit in separate residences depending on the level of care required.

-Otterbein provides an array of options.
-If support can be scheduled, Otterbein Wellness Services are available to help with home and health care-based services.
-If you need more extensive support, Otterbein - in association with your doctors, family and you - is ready, willing, and able to help you make the transition to another part of the same campus.
+Otterbein provides a variety of options.
+If support can be scheduled, Otterbein Wellness Services are available to help with home and healthcare-based services.
+If you need more extensive support, Otterbein — in association with your doctors, family, and you — is ready, willing, and able to help you make the transition to another part of the same campus.

 Absolutely, and Otterbein lifestyle counselors are ready to help you coordinate the move.

 Otterbein recognizes that meals are critical to a long and enjoyable life.
-That said, you’ll have plenty of dining options.
-All independent living residences include fully equipped kitchens for personal meal preparation; full-service restaurants with daily menus; and frequent resident events and activities with meal opportunities - both on and off campus.
+You’ll have plenty of dining options.
+All independent living residences include fully equipped kitchens for personal meal preparation; full-service restaurants with daily menus; and frequent resident events and activities with meal opportunities, both on- and off-campus.

 Absolutely, and many Otterbein residents are veterans.
 Work with your Otterbein lifestyle counselor if you need assistance applying or finding a contact.

 Leaving behind the worries of home maintenance, feeling secure with your future health care decisions, and having a wide range of socially engaging programming every day makes life easier.
-Whether you are able to make the decision for yourself before your health changes, or an event forces a move, now is the ideal time ideal.
+Whether you can decide for yourself before your health changes or an event forces a move, now is the ideal time.

-Those who make the decision always wish they’d made it sooner.
+Those who make the decision frequently wish they’d made it sooner.
 It is a smart choice to make early in your senior years to take advantage of all the benefits.
-Virtually all seniors prefer not to leave the choice to their children, and nearly all children say, “My parent moving to Otterbein was the greatest gift I’ve received.”
+Usually, seniors prefer not to leave the choice to their children, and many Otterbein families say, “My parent moving to Otterbein was the greatest gift I’ve received.”

 We offer all types of social, educational, physical, and mental stimulation to make your week special.
-Some people find they like time relaxing with family or traveling for a special occasion.
+Some people like relaxing with family or traveling for a special occasion.
 By leaving all the chores behind, you’ll have plenty of time in your week to do what YOU want.

 Of course not!
-The Otterbein contract may be terminated with 30 days notice so you may leave and live closer to your family or another location.
-As a side note, our resident satisfaction rate is well over 95 percent, and very few ever make the choice to leave.
-Once you make friends and relish in the freedom from home worries, you will feel liberated, not stuck!
+The Otterbein contract may be terminated with 30 days' notice, so you may leave and live closer to your family or another location.
+As a side note, our resident satisfaction rate is well over 95 percent, and very few ever choose to leave.
+Once you make friends and relish in the freedom from home worries, you will feel liberated, not stuck.

 Ready to take the next step?
-Schedule a tour at one of our locations throughout Ohio and Indiana and experience the Otterbein lifestyle for yourself.
+Schedule a tour at one of our locations throughout Ohio and in Indiana — and experience the Otterbein lifestyle for yourself.